 1911 Thomas Lanier Williams is born in Columbus, Mississippi.
 In 1940, a play opens in Boston titled Battle of Angels by "Tennessee" Williams, and theatre changes forever.
 He goes on to write The Glass Menagerie, A Streetcar Named Desire, Cat on a Hot Tin Roof, and other plays.

-1923 Actress Sarah Bernhardt, 79, dies today in Paris.
+1923 Actor Sarah Bernhardt, 79, dies in Paris.
 She began her stage training at the age of 13 and had her first stage success at the age of 28.
 It was a double triumph as she played the roles of Cordelia in King Lear and the queen in Ruy Blas at the Comedie-Francaise.
 She also acted the lead in Hamlet.
 She toured Europe and America with her own companies.

 1987 August Wilson comes out swinging with his new play, Fences, which opens at the 46th Street Theatre.
-This drama about a family in the 1950s will win the Tony, the Drama Desk, the New York Drama Critics Circle and the Outer Critics Circle Awards, as well as the Pulitzer Prize for Drama.
+The drama about a family in the 1950s wins the Tony, Drama Desk, New York Drama Critics Circle, and Outer Critics Circle Awards, as well as the Pulitzer Prize for Drama.
 Stars James Earl Jones and Mary Alice also go home with Tonys.

-2001 The meaning of the phrase "Nuremberg Defense" is explored for a new generation in a stage adaptation of Abby Mann's Judgment at Nuremberg, about postwar Nazi trials.
-It opens on Broadway with Maximilian Schell, George Grizzard and Michael Hayden.
+2001 The meaning of the phrase "Nuremberg Defense" is explored for a new generation in a stage adaptation of Abby Mann's Judgment at Nuremberg about postwar Nazi trials.
+It opens on Broadway with Maximilian Schell, George Grizzard, and Michael Hayden.